 I built the kids workbench with support from BuildSomething.com and have posted the project there as well.
-BuildSomething.com is a new community for people to explore, build and share project plans.
 They have some really good projects on there and you can even submit your own builds.
 Check it out and see what you think.

 Making the Kids Workbench Back

 You’ll make the kids workbench in two sub assemblies and then connect them and add the table top and shelf for the full workbench.
-Cut the back legs and pegboard stretchers from 2×2’s and the back stretcher from a 1×4.
+First cut the back legs and pegboard stretchers from 2×2’s and the back stretcher from a 1×4.

 Drill pocket holes in the pegboard stretchers on the backside of the pieces.
 I use a Kreg K4 to drill my pocket holes.
 If this jig is out of your price range, Kreg has the cheaper R3 and Mini which give you the same holes but just take a little longer.

 To make the back assembly, connect the pegboard stretchers to the back legs using 2″ pocket hole screws.
-Attach the top pegboard stretcher first.
-Then cut a piece of pegboard to 27″x15″.
-Use this piece of pegboard to position the bottom pegboard stretcher right where you need it.
+First attach the top pegboard stretcher.
+Then cut a piece of pegboard to fit.
+Now use this piece of pegboard to position the bottom pegboard stretcher right where you need it.

-The back shelf stretcher should be attached 5-1/4″ up from the bottom.
-The piece should be centered on the 2×2 back leg with a 3/8″ inset from the front and back.
+The back shelf stretcher is attached for support.
 Layout lines for reference and attach the back shelf stretcher with 1-1/4″ pocket hole screws.
 A right angle clamp will help immensely here.

 Making the Kids Workbench Front

 Next is the front assembly of the kids workbench.
 Cut the front legs from 2×2’s and the stretchers from 1×4’s.
 Attach the stretchers with 1-1/4″ pocket hole screws.
 The stretchers should be 3/8″ inset and centered on the width of the legs.
 Drill vertical pocket holes in the top front stretcher for attaching the top.
-Secure the front bottom stretcher 5-1/4″ up from the bottom.
+Secure the front bottom stretcher to the legs.

 Preparing for the Workbench Shelf

 Using pieces of 3/4″ x 3/4″ stock cut shelf cleats to support the shelf.
-Secure the shelf cleats with glue and brad nails flush with bottom rails and stretchers.
+Next secure the shelf cleats with glue and brad nails flush with bottom rails and stretchers.

 Use wood pocket hole plugs to fill the exposed pocket holes in the side rails.
-Apply glue and seat them in the pocket hole.
+Then apply glue and seat them in the pocket hole.